Lee Smith (American football): Professional career

+Pre-draft

 On January 21, 2011, it was announced that Smith had been invited to the 2011 Senior Bowl.
 Although he was a late invitee, Smith accepted his invitation a week later.
 He was a part of the Cincinnati Bengals' head coach Marvin Lewis' North team that lost to the South 24–10.
 Smith was one of 16 tight ends who received an invitation to perform at the NFL Combine.
 He performed all of the required positional and combine drills and tied Wisconsin's Lance Kendricks for second among tight ends in the bench press.
 Smith also finished last of the 16 tight ends in the 40-yard dash.
 On March 17, 2011, Smith opted to participate at Marshall's pro day, along with Martez Wilson, Mario Harvey, and five others.
 He chose to run his 40-yard dash (4.99), 20-yard dash (2.89), 10-yard dash (1.72), and positional drills for the team representatives and scouts from ten NFL teams.
 Smith was projected to be a sixth or seventh round by the majority of NFL draft experts and analysts.
 He was ranked as the tenth best tight end prospect in the draft by NFLDraftScout.com.

 New England Patriots

-The New England Patriots selected Smith in the fifth round with the 159th overall pick in the 2011 NFL Draft.
+The New England Patriots selected Smith in the fifth round with the 159th overall pick in the 2011 NFL draft.
 He was the eighth tight end selected in 2011.
 Smith entered his first training camp facing stiff competition for a roster spot.
 He competed with Alge Crumpler, Rob Gronkowski, Aaron Hernandez, and Carson Butler.
 On September 3, 2011, the Patriots released Smith as a part of their final roster cuts.